 - Can one person own the technology entirely, or do you need a team to operate it?

 - How will your tech ultimately help you better connect with and convert customers?

 Ask these Qs and others on the list to the martech vendors you deem as potential options, then present your business case to marketing leadership for the top choices.

-It may take some (or a lot) of man hours to find the right tech.
+It may take some (or a lot) of person-hours to find the right tech.
 But if the implementation of said tech leads to an amplification of the marketing organization’s output that results in gradually growing metrics, it will have been worth the time.